 Here again, make sure that your information is 100% correct on the site.
 Potential clients who land on these sites will need to use that information to contact you.

-3 - Ask for reviews
+3. Ask your clients for reviews

-Many clients don’t want to admit that they hired an attorney because of the reason they needed one.
+Many clients don’t want to admit that they hired an attorney because the reason they needed one.
 Many, however, don’t mind posting reviews online.

 Ask every client if they would post a review for your services online, wherever they found you.
 Don’t ask for 5-star reviews or coach them as to what to say.
 Let them tell the truth.
 If everyone who posts a review writes the same thing, it will become apparent that they were coached.